Manual Lymphatic Drainage

 Overall, manual lymphatic drainage is a holistic approach to enhancing health, promoting recovery, and supporting the body’s natural healing processes.

-Think of it as your whole body filter.
+• Think of it as your whole body filter.
 The lymphatic system is responsible for maintaining fluid balance in the body, removing waste products, and supporting the immune system.
 The lymphatic system does not have a central pump like the circulatory system, so lymph fluid relies on the contraction of smooth muscles and external stimuli, such as manual lymphatic drainage and exercise to keep it flowing properly.

-Post surgery work comes with precautions that you need your therapist to be aware of to prevent injury to your body.
-Working with a therapist who has gone through the longer in-depth training required for certification is important, especially if you are wanting actual results.
-I have this training, and I can teach you home work you can do yourself to speed your recovery in-between sessions.
 Clinical MLD like the Vodder technique that I use, is what your surgeon has in mind when they say MLD will assist with your healing.
 Clinical MLD is an extension of your surgical team and as such you should take your time and do your research prior to your surgery date.
 It is very important to get a form of clinical MLD post procedure.

-Some post surgery benefits include:
+Some post operative benefits include:

 • reduces scar formation, the build up of fibrotic nodules post surgery